 As a partner with Georgians for the Arts, research fees are discounted by up to 50% off independent research reports.

-In late September, a virtual information session will be scheduled where Americans for the Arts will talk in more detail about the AEP.
-For more information or to inquire about how to become a partner, contact Patrick Kelsey at firstname.lastname@example.org or (718) 689-0620.
+An information session was held in late September, in which you can view the recording and the slide deck.
+For more information or to inquire about how to become a partner, contact Patrick Kelsey at email@example.com or (718) 689-0620.

 Arts advocates know the arts provide numerous benefits, however, the economic impact of the arts resonates best with policymakers and the budgets they control.
 To that end, every arts advocate should have the best economic research available to make the case for better public policy.